wzh0317/similar-face/readme.md

 ## Training more effectively

 - Initially we select random triplet of images from the dataset to compute the triplet loss l(a, p, n).
 This turned out to be a very ineffective way of training.
 Online triplet selection suggests that we should compute a batch of embeddings at one time, say 15 identities and 10 images per identity.
-From the 150 images, we can form 150 _ 9 _ 140 = 189,000 triplets to be used for training.
+From the 150 images, we can form 150 x 9 x 140 = 189,000 triplets to be used for training.
 - Another interesting improvement we made is the so called "hard negative selection".
 Given a batch of embeddings, we choose for each (anchor, positive) pair a random hard negative image to form a triplet.
 By random hard negative it means choose a negative image such that the triplet loss is positive.
 By this way the network is trained better and faster.

 ## Results